This is advice that you will have heard many times before… but please, for your sake, ensure that you have proper backups in place.

 - Automate it – Script it up, and then you don’t have to remember.
-Write a batch script, c++ program, unix script.. whatever is your flavour.
+Write a batch script, c++ program, Unix script.. whatever your flavour is.
 Just do it.

-- Treat yourself – buy a brand new 500gb external hard drive, just for backups.
-You will most definately want to try out your new toy.
+- Treat yourself – buy a new large external hard drive just for backups.
+You will most definitely want to try out your new toy.

-Backing up is one thing, but backing up succesfully is another.
-Don’t be tempted to do it half heartedly.
+Backing up is one thing, but backing up successfully is another.
+Don’t be tempted to do it half-heartedly.
 Here are some common pitfalls:

 - Check your backups – the most common mistake.
 Make sure your backups work.

 - Back up your websites – don’t just back up your local files.
 Don’t trust your host.
 Back up any important databases or content that changes if you don’t have a local copy.

 - Heed the warnings – if your hardware is getting dodgy, do something about it.
 Is your hard drive making funny noises but still working?
 Replace it.